Summer Internship Opportunity Grants

 When is the application due, and when will applicants be notified?

-What if I must respond to my internship offer when I am scheduled to be notified?
+What if I must respond to my internship offer sooner than when I am scheduled to be notified?

 If your submitted application is complete, your deadline for responding to your internship offer is sooner than the week when you are scheduled to be notified, and your ability to accept the offer is contingent on whether or not you receive a grant, we will make every effort to review and respond to your application soon enough for you to meet your response deadline.

 Is it possible to submit an application after the April 6, 2018 deadline?